MaciejPyra/programming-portfolio-website/README.md

-# programming-portfolio-website
+# Programming Portfolio Website

+The aim of the project was to develop programming portfolio webstite to showcase the most significant personal projects in a nice form without a need to visit Github.
+Website is hosted directly from this GitHub repository using GitHub pages.
+This service converts repo files and folders into a full-fledged internet website which can be accessed via a standard URL link.

-My portfolio website provides examples of performed programming and data science projects.
+My portfolio provides examples of performed programming and data science projects.
+Additionally, you can there find out more about my skills and technical background.
 To visit the abovementioned website click on my [Portfolio](https://maciejpyra.github.io/programming-portfolio-website/).

-# Programming Portfolio Website

-The aim of the project was to develop web scraping tool which is a software program designed specifically to extract (or ‘scrape’) relevant information from internet websites.
-By making a request to respective URLs my tool is able to find specific data in the HTML.
-What is important, my program is totally independent of any external website APIs and therefore is very flexible.

-Please note that repo includes final source code and two Excels with results of analysis.
-Each of them provides real data concerning laptop names and their prices - attributes extracted directly from two websites, respectively from www.euro.com.pl and www.komputronik.pl.

 # Table of Contents